-Approximately 75 percent of psychology graduates go directly into the workforce with a bachelor's degree.
-Graduates of our department can compete effectively with other students who obtained a general/liberal arts education, as well as those who opted for more specialized curricula.
+Approximately 60 percent of psychology graduates go directly into the workforce with a bachelor's degree (MSU Destination Survey, 2010 http://careernetwork.msu.edu/pdf/2010GraduateDestinationSurveyFinal.pdf).
+Graduates of our department can compete effectively with other students who have obtained a general/liberal arts education, as well as those who have opted for more specialized curricula.
 Your performance as a psychology major and your willingness to prepare for a variety of career options will influence your attractiveness to employers and eventual career placement.
 Preparing for the job market and then building your career takes planning and effort over a long period of time.
 You should take steps each semester, beginning with your freshman year, toward this end.
-Strive to incorporate the following into your undergraduate experience from a combination of course selections and other activities:
+Strive to incorporate the following into your undergraduate experience from a combination of course selections and other activities: Oral & Written Communication Skills, Teamwork, Critical Thinking, Problem Solving, Leadership, Research Methodology, Computer Literacy, and Work Experience.